-Starting in 2015, William Mitchell College of Law will offer the first hybrid on-campus/online J.D. degree granted by an ABA-accredited law school.
+Starting in 2015, William Mitchell College of Law will offer the first hybrid on-campus/online J.D. degree granted by an ABA-approved law school.

 The first-of-its-kind program will feature two interrelated elements: Intensive, in-person, experiential learning and online coursework that integrates foundational doctrine and skills.